-- 4.2 When a formal investigation into a complaint has been completed, the Commissioner must make a report to the Committee on Standards of Conduct.
-The report must include: - i. details of the complaint; - ii. details of the investigation carried out by the Commissioner; - iii. the facts found by the Commissioner in relation to whether the Member concerned has committed the conduct complained about, and any facts provided by the Police, Crown Prosecution Service or the Courts in the case of evidence having been referred (see section on Criminal Offences): - iv. the conclusion reached by the Commissioner as to whether that Member has, as a result of that conduct, breached one of the matters encompassed within Standing Order 22.2(i); but - v. may not include any comment or recommendation as to what sanction, if any, should be imposed on the Member in question. - vi. whether, in the Commissioner's view, the complaint raises any issues of general principle. - If, in the course of carrying out an investigation, the Commissioner becomes aware of any circumstances which give rise to issues of general principle or of general practice relevant to the Clerk's functions under Section 138 of the Act as principal accounting officer, or could, upon further consideration by the Clerk give rise to a duty on the Clerk under Section 9, the Commissioner must also separately communicate those circumstances in writing to the Clerk. - 4.3 No report, concluding that a Member has breached one of the matters within Standing Order 22.2(i) may be made to the Committee unless the Member and the complainant have been given a copy of the draft report and an opportunity to comment on factual accuracy.
-If there is any comment that is not accepted by the Commissioner the report to the Committee must include details of those disputed facts. - 4.4 Copies of the Commissioner's final report to the Committee of a formal investigation must be made available to the complainant and the Member complained of at the same time that it is provided to the Committee.
+- 04.1 At this stage, the Commissioner must investigate an admissible complaint with a view to: - i. establishing the facts in relation to whether the Member concerned has committed the conduct complained about; and - ii. reaching a conclusion as to whether that Member has, as a result of that conduct, breached one of the matters encompassed within Standing Order 22.2(i). - 04.2 When a formal investigation into a complaint has been completed, the Commissioner must make a report to the Committee on Standards of Conduct.
+The report must include: - i. details of the complaint; - ii. details of the investigation carried out by the Commissioner; - iii. the facts found by the Commissioner in relation to whether the Member concerned has committed the conduct complained about, and any facts provided by the Police, Crown Prosecution Service or the Courts in the case of evidence having been referred (see section on Criminal Offences); - iv. the conclusion reached by the Commissioner as to whether that Member has, as a result of that conduct, breached one of the matters encompassed within Standing Order 22.2(i); but - v. may not include any comment or recommendation as to what sanction, if any, should be imposed on the Member in question. - vi. whether, in the Commissioner's view, the complaint raises any issues of general principle.

+If, in the course of carrying out an investigation, the Commissioner becomes aware of any circumstances which give rise to issues of general principle or of general practice relevant to the Clerk's functions under Section 138 of the Act as principal accounting officer, or could, upon further consideration by the Clerk give rise to a duty on the Clerk under Section 9, the Commissioner must also separately communicate those circumstances in writing to the Clerk.

+04.3 No report, concluding that a Member has breached one of the matters within Standing Order 22.2(i) may be made to the Committee unless the Member and the complainant have been given a copy of the draft report and an opportunity to comment on factual accuracy.
+If there is any comment that is not accepted by the Commissioner the report to the Committee must include details of those disputed facts.

-- 4.5 The Member complained of will be informed by the Committee that he or she has the right to: - i. make written representations to the Committee within a specified time; and - ii. to make oral representations at an oral hearing of the Committee. - 4.6 The Commissioner's report remains confidential until the Committee has concluded its consideration of the complaint.
+- 04.4 Copies of the Commissioner's final report to the Committee of a formal investigation must be made available to the complainant and the Member complained of at the same time that it is provided to the Committee. - 04.5 The Member complained of will be informed by the Committee that he or she has the right to: - i. make written representations to the Committee within a specified time; and - ii. to make oral representations at an oral hearing of the Committee. - 04.6 The Commissioner's report remains confidential until the Committee has concluded its consideration of the complaint.
 Those sent copies of the report will be asked to respect this confidentiality.